<< Previous wine Next wine >>

 Sustainably farmed vineyards planted to volcanic basalt.
 Hand harvested to 40kg baskets, heavy triage, then racked to small stainless steel tanks for fermentation.
 15 days cold maceration.
-Conventional fermentation with cultivated yeasts, 8 months aging in stainless steel, then 10 months in bottle prior to release.
+Spontaneous fermentation with wild yeast, 8 months aging in stainless steel, then 10 months in bottle prior to release.

 LOCATION, SOIL, CLIMATE: